gs-gs/parks-bce-integration-bookable-things/api.rst

    get_availability -> BCE: json data

-.. http:get:: /bookables/(bookable_id)/slots/?from=(date: from_date)&until=(date: to_date)
+.. http:get:: /bookables/(bookable_id)/slots/?from=(datetimeZ)&until=(datetimeZ)

    Returns a list of available time slots for a bookable thing, within the given date range.

-   If no "from" parameter given then all slots since the current one (which may be already started and thus not available for booking).
-Slot start time is used.
+   If no "from" parameter is given then all slots since the current one (which may be already started and thus not available for booking) are returned.

-   "from" and "until" dates are inclusive, i.e. from today includes today's availabilities, and until tomorrow includes tomorrow's.

-   The "from" and "until" parameters may be an ISO-8601 date string (`YYYY-MM-DD`).
-   Having dates here help us to cache things, please do more detailed filtering on the client side.
-   Regarding the timezone: the server timezone will be used, so for night events it's practical to get the previous and the next days (if you are not sure).
+   Filter is performed using the slot end time.

+   "from" and "until" datetimes are inclusive.
+They muse be provided in ISO format with mandatory UTC timezone (example: ``2020-05-28T17:00:00Z``)

    If no "until" parameter is given, then either for all of the future